At one time, I once had 7 cats. Luckily that was decades ago, but learning how to get rid of pet hair in your home can be a real challenge.

 They also reduce drying time, saving you on your time and energy bills.

-But most importantly in this case, the are also a great solution for how to get rid of pet hair.
+But most importantly, in this case, they are also a great solution for how to get rid of pet hair.
 Just toss some pet hair covered clothes in the dryer with 1 of these.

-SmartSheep makes a 6-pack of wool dryer balls on Amazon Prime with a truly stunning 4.5 stars out of over 15,000 reviews.
+SmartSheep makes a 6-pack of wool dryer balls (click to see current price on Amazon) on Amazon Prime with a truly stunning 4.5 stars out of over 15,000 reviews.
 It’s also an Amazon’s Choice product and well under $20.00.

 Try using de-shedding tools on your pets on a regular basis.